socadk/design-practice-repository/artifact-templates/futureWork/DPR-QualityAttributeScenario.md

 ### Motivation (Addressed Information Need)
 <!--Purpose -->

 It is not sufficient to find out and specify *what* a system under construction is supposed to do.
 It is equally important to investigate *how* it does so (from an architectural point of view).
-Vague statements such as "we value a splendid user experience" or "the faster, the better" are not verifiable and let to tension between project team and its external stakeholders.
+Vague statements such as "we value a splendid user experience" or "the faster, the better" are not verifiable and lead to tension between the project team and its external stakeholders.

 ### Usage (Produced and Consumed When)